-Quebec is experiencing its first real snowfall of the season!
-But once the excitement wears off, someone must shovel it.
-Who is responsible for clearing the stairs?
-Who is responsible if someone falls and gets hurt?
+Ah . . . a lovely blanket of white!
+Now who has to shovel it?
+Who clears the stairs?
+Who’s responsible if someone falls and gets hurt?
 Owners, clear your doorways and stairs.
 Make sure your property is safe for visitors.
 It’s your responsibility to clear the snow and, if necessary, spread sand or salt as soon as possible after a storm.
 This prevents accidents and lawsuits.
 Someone who gets hurt falling on an icy staircase can take you to...
 Read more